IanMelvin/-Defunct-PortfolioWebsite/index.md

 ### Raccoon-Dad's Feasts Far Away(Class Project)

-{% include youtubePlayer.html id=page.raccoondadID %}
+{% include youtubePlayer.html id=page.yZYAoQKOndY %}

 Description: Single Player game made in Unity.
 The basis of the project was to make a game which highlighted a culture or group of people you are not a part of, for this game we decided to focus on food in the Philippines.
 As the player, you go to different locations and collect ingredients to make a dish.
 Raccoon-Dad serves as the guide for the player.